Chicken and Chorizo Pasta (One Pot Wonder!)

 Recipe Variations

-If you like your sauce a little creamy then stir in a couple of tablespoons of cream, sour cream or creme fraiche right at the end of cooking.
+If you like your sauce a little creamy (and let’s face it, I do!) then stir in a couple of tablespoons of heavy cream or full-fat sour cream right at the end of cooking.
 Add after you have finished cooking and the pan is off the heat to avoid the cream splitting.

 You can also add peppers, zucchini or any vegetables you like, provided these cook within the recipe time frame.